anutron/behavior/Docs/Behavior.md

 ### HTML properties

 Behavior uses a clearly defined API to read HTML properties off the elements it configures.
-See [Behavior.API][] for details as well as [passMethod](#Behavior:passMethod) for methods that Behavior instances themselves provide.
+See [BehaviorAPI][] for details as well as [passMethod](#Behavior:passMethod) for methods that Behavior instances themselves provide.

 ### Using Multiple Filters Together